vega/vega-datasets/datapackage.md

 ### path
 la-riots.csv
 ### description
+A comprehensive record of fatalities during the five days of civil unrest in Los Angeles beginning April 29, 1992, documenting over 60 deaths with associated geographic coordinates where each person lost their life.
-More than 60 people lost their lives amid the looting and fires that ravaged Los Angeles for five days starting on April 29, 1992.
-This file contains metadata about each person, including the geographic coordinates of their death.
-Compiled and published by the Los Angeles Times Data Desk.
+Originally compiled and published by the Los Angeles Times Data Desk.
 ### schema

 | name         | type    |